 - using threatening behaviour.

-So what should I do if I’m a camper van or motorhome owner ?
+So what should I do if I own or am renting a camper van or motorhome?

-A couple of years ago Big Tree Campervans teamed up with a few other campervan rental companies, as well as Scottish Natural Heritage and Visit Scotland to produce some simple, commonsense guidelines about camping informally with campervans in Scotland:
+By all means, camp informally but do this responsibly.
+My suspicion is that while motorhome and campervan owners are well aware of the issues (particularly emptying grey water and toilet waste), some people renting vehicles are not given sufficient guidance and demonstration.
+A few years ago Big Tree Campervans teamed up with a few other campervan rental companies, as well as Scottish Natural Heritage and Visit Scotland to produce some simple, common sense guidelines about camping informally with campervans in Scotland:

 Scotland is rightly proud of its access rights; however when you’re looking for places to ‘camp wild’ in a campervan or motorhome, it is important to bear in mind the following key points: